 Pioneer is situated at the southern edge of Colville National Forest, near the Idaho border.
 The forest spans 1.1 million acres and encompasses the Okanogan, Kettle River and Selkirk Mountain Ranges.

 Recreation: The Pioneer Park Heritage Trail, a short trail that highlights the history of the Kalispel Tribe, is a favorite attraction in the campground.
 Twelve interpretive displays are dispersed along the 0.3-mile boardwalk trail, which boasts scenic views of the river below.

 Excellent bass and trout fishing can be found in the Pend Oreille River.
 A boat ramp, picnic shelter and swimming area are located on-site.

 Facilities: Each campsite is equipped with a picnic table, campfire ring and tent pad.
-Amenities include vault toilets, drinking water and garbage service.
+Amenities include vault toilets, drinking water, animal resistant food storage boxes and garbage service.
 Gravel parking spurs can accommodate any RV size.

 Nearby Attractions: The city of Newport is conveniently close for a restaurant outing or summer entertainment.
 Children will enjoy the Little People's Park in town.